PKU-YuanGroup/Open-Sora-Plan/docs/Report-v1.0.0.md

 ### Data Construction

 **Data source**.
 As mentioned earlier, over 60% of our dataset consists of landscape videos.
 This implies that our ability to generate videos in other domains is limited.
 However, most of the current large-scale open-source datasets are primarily obtained through web scraping from platforms like YouTube.
 While these datasets provide a vast quantity of videos, we have concerns about the quality of the videos themselves.
 Therefore, we will continue to collect high-quality datasets and also welcome recommendations from the open-source community.
+We are launching an Open-Sora-Dataset project, check out the details at [Open-Sora-Dataset](https://github.com/PKU-YuanGroup/Open-Sora-Dataset)

 **Caption Generation Pipeline**.
 As the video duration increases, we need to consider more efficient methods for video caption generation instead of relying solely on large multimodal image models.
 We are currently developing a new video caption generation pipeline that provides robust support for long videos.
 We are excited to share more details with you in the near future.
 Stay tuned!